nickless81/HT6022_Driver/README.md

 HT6022_Driver
 =============

 Type make to compile.
-The main.c is a example on how to use this driver.
-I wish I could write a complete documentation one day.
+The LoadFirmwareHT6022BL.c install the firmware into the Hantek6022BL device.
+The rest of the funtionality for the Hantek6022BL device is work in progress.